lucasnorman07/egui_glow_integration_demo/README.md

 # Egui demo with custom OpenGL graphics using Winit and Glow

-This is a simple demo application using winit that renders an Egui UI and a custom OpenGL cube with Glow.
+This is a simple demo application using Winit that renders an Egui UI and a custom OpenGL cube with Glow.
 The UI has controls to the right for changing the cube's position, rotation and scale.
-Is not optimized with proper error handling, but it works :)
+It is not optimized with proper error handling, but it works :)

 ## Steps to run